grafana/tempo/CONTRIBUTING.md

 - At the package level, we write unit tests that tests the functionality of the code in isolation.
   These can be found within each package/module as `*_test.go` files.
+- Next, a good practice is to use the [examples provided](example) and common tools like `docker-compose`, `tanka` & `helm` to set up a local deployment and test the newly added functionality.
 - Finally, we write integration tests that often test the functionality of the ingest and query path of Tempo as a whole, including the newly introduced functionality.
 These can be found under the [integration/e2e](integration/e2e) folder.